mopfel-winrux/NockPU/README.md

 The `testbenches` folder contains wrapper classes for different verilog modules to perform unit tests.

 It contains Quartus and ModelSim project files .
 The synthesis and simulation folders respectively

+#Acknowledgement
+This work has been made possible by a Grant from [Tacen](https://www.tacen.com).